ScooloV/bbpedia/docs/core_rules.md

 treated just like a normal team re-roll.

 NERVES of STEEL
-This player may ignore any modifier((s) for being Marked when they attempt to perform a Pass action, attempt to catch the ball or attempt to interfere with a pass.
+This player may ignore any modifier(s) for being Marked when they attempt to perform a Pass action, attempt to catch the ball or attempt to interfere with a pass.

-0N THE BALL
+On THE BALL
 This player may move up to three squares (regardless of their MA), following all of the normal movement rules, when the opposing coach declares that one of their players is going to perform a Pass action.